-Because we live in an automated, it should come as no surprise that your creditworthiness boils down to one number.
+Since we live in a computer-driven society, it should come as no surprise that your creditworthiness comes down to one number.

-Credit reporting agencies use your loan payment history to compile a FICO score.
+Credit reporting agencies use your history of paying loans in order to create this score.

-- History of Payments - Do you have a history of late payments?
+- History of Payments - Do you pay your bills on time?

-- Credit Card Balances - How many accounts do you have, and how much do you owe?
+- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-You can get a federally-mandated free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.